jimbateson7/jamesbateson.co.uk/src/articles/developer-experience-at-the-cost-to-users.md

 socialImage: /images/social-share-default.jpg
 date: 2025-07-16T11:53:00.000+01:00
 ---
-The draw and benefits of low/zero config build tools are pretty obvious and to be honest, fair when deciding on a stack to sort a new project.
+The draw and benefits of low/zero config build tools are pretty obvious and to be honest, a fair choice when deciding on a stack to start a new project.
 But is it sustainable to use one just for ease of setup or for developer experience?
 I've been working on a project recently that uses one and I'm here to vent.

 First off as I've touched upon I absolutely understand why they are used, and there are some good tools out there.
 This isn't a dig at certain tools or people choosing to use them.
 Just confusion and frustration at the issues they can create.